 We all hate them.
 At home, I am absolutely opposed to using them for so many reasons.
 So why do I keep a host of them tucked throughout my backpack?
 Because they are life savers!

 When your tampon fails you (because you went too long without a change, because you’re being turned inside out, because Mother Nature is playing a cruel joke on you) who has got your back?

 Pad.
 Pad has your back(side).
 Do you want to wake up in the morning and find your bed looks like a crime scene?
 No, you don’t.
 So strap one on, and feel relief.
 Pads are also handy for overnight journeys- strip that bad boy off and feel 18.2% fresher.

 The Great Menstrual Cup Debate

 The Moon Cup.
 The Diva Cup.
 The Keeper.
 The medical grade silicone cup that is inserted into your hoo-haa, serving as a plastic receptacle for.. well, blood.
-Ugh!
-Below is a transcription of a real-life-verbal-battle between myself and long-time-traveler Tiffany covering all the pros and cons of the menstrual cup.
+This is a great environmental alternative to pads and tampons, but if you already have an IUD you might need to check with your gyno to make sure it’s okay.